xhan1236/xianru-han.github.io/index.md

 ---
-title: "A Burning Issue: Wildfire Smoke Exposure, Retail Sales, and Demand for Adaptation in Healthcare"
+title: "The Distributional Effects of Tighter Regulations: New Evidence from the Sugarcane Burning in Florida"
 authors:
-- Xianru Han, Wenying Li, Haoluan Wang
+- admin
-date: "2023-08-07T00:00:00Z"
+date: "2023-02-07T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).